Disgraced sports writer Jonah Keri sentenced to 21 months in jail for domestic abuse conviction

 "The victim, as you heard, has been traumatized.
 The accused has lost the life that he knew, which was quite exciting, lucrative, he was on top of the heap and he's no longer there.
 He's in jail."

-The prosecutor said outside of court that he hopes this sentence sends a message to other survivors to speak and report abuse, which he said is often in the home and hidden to most people.
+The prosecutor said outside of court that he hopes this sentence sends a message to other survivors to speak up and report abuse, which he said often takes place in the home and hidden to most people.

 On Wednesday, the judge noted he had to weigh the mitigating factors in arriving at his decision: Keri had no criminal record, he pleaded guilty, which spared the abuse survivor from going to trial, he expressed "sincere remorse," he acknowledged the harm he caused to the two complainants, and sought therapy, which his probation officer recommended he continue pursuing.